pdwrc/rc-light-controller/USER-GUIDE.md

 ## PWM Mode

-The controller supports up to two inputs.
+The controller can be connected to up to two RC channels.
 These can be any of the following combinations:

-1. Input 1: Switch (Aux)
+* Input 1 = Switch (Aux)
-2. Input 1: Throttle
+* Input 1 = Throttle
-3. Input 1: Switch (Aux), Input 2: Throttle
+* Input 1 = Switch (Aux) / Input 2 = Throttle
-4. Input 1: Throttle, Input 2: Steering
+* Input 1 = Throttle / Input 2 = Steering

 Connect the receiver to the light controller using either Y-cables, or, if there's a free port for the channel, a straight cable.

-In modes 2 and 4, configuration is done using a button on the controller.
+In modes 2 and 4, controller configuration is done using a button 1 on the controller.

 ## Smart Mode for Spektrum Smart ESC and Receiver